NotSoYeezy/django-NoteShare/README.md

 ---

 ## In progress:
-- Deploying app on heroku
+- Adding Email confirmation when creating account

 ---